Giorgia Meloni: Education and early political activism

-In 1998, after winning the primary election, Meloni was elected as a councillor of the Province of Rome, holding this position until 2002.
+In 1998, after winning the primary election, Meloni was elected as a councillor of the province of Rome, holding this position until 2002.
 She was elected national director in 2000 and became the first woman president of Youth Action, the AN youth wing, in 2004.
-During these years, she worked as a nanny, waitress, and bartender at the Piper Club, one of the most famous night clubs in Rome.
+During these years, she worked as a nanny, waitress, and bartender at the Piper Club, one of the most famous nightclubs in Rome.

-Meloni graduated from Rome's Amerigo Vespucci Institute (AVI) in 1996.
-After her election to the Italian Parliament in 2006, she declared in her curriculum vitae that she obtained a high school diploma in languages with the final mark of 60/60.
-This created some controversy, as the AVI was not a foreign language high school and was not qualified to issue a diploma in languages; instead, it was a technical high school specialised in the tourist industry, to which she later clarified.
+Meloni graduated from Istituto tecnico professionale di Stato Amerigo Vespucci in 1996.
+After her election to the Italian Parliament in 2006, she declared in her curriculum vitae that she obtained a high school diploma in languages with the final mark of 60/60, and "Diploma di liceo linguistico; Giornalista".
+This created some controversy, as Istituto tecnico professionale di Stato Amerigo Vespucci was not a foreign language high school and was not qualified to issue any diploma in languages; instead, it was a Hospitality Institute (see istituto tecnico) specialised in issuing professional diplomas for job titles such as chef, waiter, entertainer, tour guide, hostess, depending on the course of studies chosen by the student.
+It is unknown what course of studies Meloni selected at Istituto tecnico professionale di Stato Amerigo Vespucci.
+Meloni mentioned that the Hospitality Institute she attended became the Centro di Formazione Professionale Ernesto Nathan issuing diplomas in foreign languages.
+However, training centers are not allowed to issue diplomas.
+The Centro di Formazione Professionale Ernesto Nathan issues qualifications for beauticians and hairdressers.